andrei-1111/lod_api_docs/notification_subscriptions.rst

 =========================

-If the endpoint of the subscription begins with :code:`mailto:`, an email notification will be sent to the supplied endpoint when the trigger occurs.
+If the endpoint of the subscription begins with :code:`mailto:`, an email notification will be sent to the supplied endpoint when the event occurs.
 To send the notification to multiple email addresses, supply a comma separated list of email addresses.